 - Melt 2 tablespoons of butter in a large skillet over medium-high heat.
 Add the onions, bay leaf, and thyme and stir to coat with the melted butter.

-- Turn the heat down to medium and cook the onions for about 40-45 minutes, stirring frequently.
+- Cook the onions for about 25-30 minutes, stirring frequently.
 The onions should be very soft and rich golden brown.

 - Preheat the oven to 425 F and put a metal cookie sheet with sides in to preheat.